m-Py/bayesEd/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-10-1.png)

 Here, I sample 100 observations per group that do not differ in their population mean, i.e., the effect size in the population is zero.
 More often than not, I will obtain a Bayes factor that favors the null hypothesis over the alternative hypothesis.
-To illustrate the evidence in favor of the null as compared to the null hypothesis, I set the argument `BF10` to `FALSE`; run the code to see what happens when this is not done .
+To illustrate the evidence in favor of the null as compared to the alternative hypothesis, I set the argument `BF10` to `FALSE`; run the code to see what happens when this is not done .

 Using the function `marginal_likelihood` from the package `bayesEd`, we can compute this Bayes factor as the ratio of two marginal likelihoods: